MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     - Minimal version of Windows Server 2012 R2: Required for production environments but for testing or evaluation purposes, you can use a minimal version of Windows Server 2008 R2 with Service Pack 1.

     - Single AD RMS root cluster.
-Or, for multiple AD RMS clusters, delete the labels in the global policy and configure a [scoped policy](configure-policy-scope.md) for each cluster.
+Or, for multiple AD RMS clusters in separate forests, delete the labels in the global policy and configure a [scoped policy](configure-policy-scope.md) for each cluster.
 Then, assign users for each cluster to their scoped policy, making sure that you do not use groups that would result in a user being assigned to more than one scoped policy.
 The result should be that each user has labels for one cluster only.

     - [Cryptographic Mode 2](https://technet.microsoft.com/library/hh867439.aspx): You can confirm the mode by checking the AD RMS cluster properties, **General** tab.